AntonMu/TrainYourOwnYOLO/README.md

     pipenv shell
     ```

-2. If you are having trouble with getting cv2 to run, try:
+2. If you are having trouble getting cv2 to run, try:

     ```
     apt-get update